jyp/topics/FunctionalIncrementalParsing/Scratch.markdown

 incremental parsing for an interactive application.
-Indeed, if we suppose that the user makes changes in the input that "corresponds to" the window being viewed, it suffices to cache partially computed results for each point in the input, to obtain a system that responds to changes in the input irrespectively of the total size of that input.
+Indeed, if we suppose that the user makes changes in the input that "corresponds to" the window being viewed, it suffices to cache partially computed results for each point in the input, to obtain a system that responds to changes in the input independently of the total size of that input.

 In this paper we show how this can be done in practice.